Creamen/git-sensible/README.md

 $ git rebase -i HEAD~2
 ```

 Opens an editor to *interactively* work with the `HEAD` and its parent.
+Here are a few examples.

 ```
 pick f7f3f6d changed my name a bit